jaysomp/michigan-energy-rag/README.md

 - Users can submit natural language queries through the Streamlit UI.
 - The system automatically determines whether to query the SQL database or retrieve vector-based knowledge.
 - Example queries:
-  - *“What are the specifications of the solar panel model X?”*
+    - "I need assistance with solar panel installation"
+    - "Retrieve all current tickets and all information"
-  - *“Show me energy efficiency tips.”*
+    - "What are our current energy offers?"
-  - *“Retrieve ticket #1234.”*
+    - "What is the difference between the Green Energy Plan and Fixed-Rate Plan?"

 ### Ticket Creation Workflow
 - Users can submit a request for support via the interface.